 1) when the UE or AMF indicates via the PDU session status IE that a PDU session is now in 5GSM state PDU SESSION INACTIVE and there is no established PDU session, including any MA PDU session, associated with the S-NSSAI over the corresponding access type; or

 2) when the UE or AMF receives the the PDU session status IE for which a PDU session that was previously in 5GSM state PDU SESSION ACTIVE is now indicated as being in 5GSM state PDU SESSION INACTIVE and there is no established PDU session, including any MA PDU session, associated with the S-NSSAI over the corresponding access type.

-The slice deregistration inactivity timer is stopped and resetwhen at least a PDU session, including any MA PDU session, associated with the S-NSSAI is successfully established over the corresponding access type(s) or the S-NSSAI is removed from the allowed NSSAI.
+The slice deregistration inactivity timer is stopped and reset:

+a) when at least a PDU session, including any MA PDU session, associated with the S-NSSAI is successfully established over the corresponding access type(s) or the S-NSSAI is removed from the allowed NSSAI; or

-c) stopped and reset when the UE enters the state 5GMM-DEREGISTERED.
+b) when the UE enters the state 5GMM-DEREGISTERED.